 To evaluate neighborhoods and suburbs, we looked at housing affordability, nearby jobs, quality of schools, and neighborhood amenities.
 We also asked our local real estate agents to weigh in.
-Long-time Houstonians, they get this question all the time and have helped many clients find their next place.
+As long-time Houstonians, they get this question all the time and have helped many clients find their next place.
 Read on to discover the right neighborhood for you.

 Why live inside the Loop: You value walkability, proximity to restaurants and nightlife, and want to be at the center of Houston's art and culture scene.